aruntheja-3/Ansible-Practice/README.md

 * Safe - uses SSH

-Think of it this way: if you have 1,000 servers where you want each to be set up in an identical manner, would you rather SSH into each of these servers , or use Ansible to automate the entire process for you?
+Think of it this way: if you have 1,000 servers where you want each to be set up in an identical manner, would you rather SSH into each of these servers, or use Ansible to automate the entire process for you?

-News flash - you're still going to have some growing pains and issues in Ansible, but it's pretty complete and definitely easy to use.

 ## Step 3: Installing Ansible